syegulalp/Akilang/language.md

 > ⚠ This may eventually be merged into `c_ref/c_deref` for simplicity.

-## `c_obj_size`

-Like `c_size` but used to return the size of an object structure.
-For instance, for a string, this would not be the length of the string data itself, but rather the structure that holds the pointer to the string data and the string's byte length.

 ## `c_ptr_int`

 Converts a pointer to an integer of the length dictated by the platform (e.g., 64 bits for a platform with a 64-bit pointer size).